Article Overview: Living in Arizona & Moving to Arizona

 #5.
 Getting around by car is a breeze

 Arizona has well-maintained roads.
-With a higher speed limit and very little traffic, getting places in Arizona cities is a snap.
+With a higher speed limit and very little traffic, getting places in Arizona cities (except for Tucson) is a snap.

 Unlike cities like Boston and Atlanta, where roundabouts and curving roads are the norm, the larger cities of Arizona – Tucson and Phoenix – are laid out in a grid, much like New York City.